Peter H. Schwartz, M.D., Ph.D.

 Dr. Schwartz received his B.A. from Harvard College and his M.D. and Ph.D. in Philosophy from the University of Pennsylvania.
 He completed his residency in Internal Medicine at the Brigham and Women’s Hospital in Boston, MA.

 Peter H. Schwartz, MD, PhD is a Faculty Investigator at the Indiana University Center for Bioethics.
-In the Indiana Clinical and Translational Sciences Institute (CTSI), Dr. Schwartz directs the Translational Research Ethics Consultation Service (TREX). and serves as a member of the Bioethics and Subject Advocacy Program (BSAP).
+In the Indiana Clinical and Translational Sciences Institute (CTSI), Dr. Schwartz directs the Translational Research Ethics Consultation Service (TREX). and serves as the Director of the Bioethics and Subject Advocacy Program (BSAP).

 Since coming to the IU School of Medicine in 2005, Dr. Schwartz has conducted research on patient decision-making and risk communication in preventive and personalized medicine.
 He has written widely on ethical issues in these and other areas.
 He is currently principal investigator of a project examining risk communication and patient decision-making in colorectal cancer screening funded by a grant from the Patient Centered Outcomes Research Institute (PCORI).
 He previously held a Cancer Control Career Development Award for Primary Care Physicians from the American Cancer Society.